 And why shouldn’t it?

-The vibrant island city along the St. Lawrence River in Quebec has only stood as an incubator for some of Canada’s biggest artists and musical talents.
+The vibrant island city along the St. Lawrence River in Quebec is an incubator for some of Canada’s biggest artists and musical talents.

 Icons like Leonard Cohen, Celine Dion and Arcade Fire are just a few of the many legends who hail from there.